shabanali-faghani/IUST-HTMLCharDet/README.md

 <img src="https://cloud.githubusercontent.com/assets/14090324/12007852/db79aaf4-ac2c-11e5-883a-006de77d3222.jpg" alt="language-wise evaluation diagram image" height="319" width="645">
 </img>
 </p>
 As you can see from this diagram, the improveness of IUST HTMLCharDet's accuracy aginst two other tool in this test scenario is less that from which in the previous test scenario.
-It is due to the fact that over than 80 % of the websites use UTF-8 as their charset encoding [[ref][w3techs]].
-Considering this fact and recalling from Encoding-Wise diagram, in which we saw both *IBM ICU* and *Mozilla CharDet* are fairly accurate in dealing with UTF-8, would have justify this diagram.
+It is due to the fact that over than 85 % of the websites use UTF-8 as their charset encoding [[ref][w3techs]].
+Considering this fact and recalling Encoding-Wise diagram, in which we saw both *IBM ICU* and *Mozilla CharDet* are fairly accurate in dealing with UTF-8, would have justify this diagram.

 ##Installation